A whooper swan is a large migratory bird and the most elegant in the swan lineage.

 Human activities that threaten whooper swans include the reclamation of the island and coastal wetlands, particularly in Asia.

-Other activities such as hunting, nest destruction, illegal wildlife procurement and loss of living space and degradation are also activities that endanger whooper swans.
+Other activities such as hunting, nest destruction, illegal wildlife procurement, loss of living space, and degradation endanger whooper swans.

 Habitat risks for whoopers cover cultivation, overgrazing of livestock, irrigation drainage of wetland areas, winter vegetation reduction of livestock feed, trailing improvements, and oil contamination resulting from oil discovery, exploitation, transportation, and tourism disturbances.